 Although the chance of contracting COVID-19 is low once a person has been fully vaccinated, it is not zero.
 Wearing a face covering adds an added layer of protection to help both catching and spreading the virus.

-There is still the potential even if double vaccinated to become infected without symptoms and then spread it to others who have not been vaccinated yet.
+There is still the potential even if booster vaccinated to become infected without symptoms and then spread it to others who have not been vaccinated yet.
 If vaccinated people don’t continue to wear a face mask until more people are considered fully vaccinated, they could cause the virus to keep circulating.

 The science supports using masks, with recent studies suggesting that they could save lives in different ways: research shows that they cut down the chances of both transmitting and catching COVID-19.